Machine Learning Testing in an ADAS Case Study Using Simulation-Integrated Bio-Inspired Search-Based Testing: Introduction

 \textbf{\textit{Research Challenge.}} In this study, we target an Advanced Driver-Assistance System (ADAS) that provides lane-keeping assistance.
 Effective and efficient system-level testing in simulation environments requires sophisticated approaches to generate critical test scenarios.
 The critical test scenarios are those that break or are close to break the safety requirements of the ADAS under test, which hence result in \textit{safety violations}.
 Generating effective test scenarios involves sampling from a large and complex set of test inputs.
 Several authors have shown the potential of search-based software test generation techniques to address this challenge.
 Various system-level testing techniques using different search-based testing approaches \cite{abdessalem2018learnable, gambi2019automatically, abdessalem2018testing, Moghadam2021Deeper, ebadi2021efficient, GABezier} for different types of ADAS, relying on simulators, have been proposed in recent years.

-\textbf{\textit{Research Contribution.}} In this paper, we present a bio-inspired computation-driven test generator, called {Deeper}, for effective and efficient generation of failure-revealing test scenarios to test a Deep Neural Network (DNN)-based lane-keeping system in the BeamNG driving simulator.
-The test subject is BeamNG.AI, the built-in ML-driven driving agent in the BeamNG simulator.
+\textbf{\textit{Research Contribution.}} In this paper, we present a bio-inspired computation-driven test generator, called {Deeper}, for effective and efficient generation of failure-revealing test scenarios to test a Deep Neural Network (DNN)-based lane-keeping system in the BeamNG driving simulator \cite{BeamNG}.
+The test subject is BeamNG.AI \footnote{\url{https://documentation.beamng.com/tutorials/ai/}.}, the built-in ML-driven driving agent in the BeamNG simulator.
 In this study, a failure is defined in terms of episodes in which the ego car---driven by the BeamNG.AI agent---drives partially outside the lane w.r.t a certain tolerance threshold.
 The tolerance threshold determines the percentage of the car’s bounding box needed to be outside the lane to be regarded as a failure.

-{Deeper} in its current version in this paper benefits from the genetic algorithm (GA), $(\mu + \lambda)$ and $(\mu , \lambda)$ evolution strategies (ES), and the particle swarm optimization (PSO) to generate failure-revealing test scenarios, which are test roads in our study.
+{Deeper} in its current version in this paper benefits from the genetic algorithm (GA), $(\mu + \lambda)$ and $(\mu , \lambda)$ evolution strategies (ES) \cite{back1996evolutionary}, and the particle swarm optimization (PSO) \cite{kennedy1995particle} to generate failure-revealing test scenarios, which are test roads in our study.
 The problem is basically regarded as an optimization problem, and in order to generate the test scenarios that are of interest, we evaluate the quality of the test scenarios using a \textit{fitness (objective) function} that guides the search process to maximize the detected distance of the car from the center of the lane during driving of the car on the lane.
-The initial version of {Deeper}\cite{Moghadam2021Deeper} contained a test generator based on NSGA-II.
+The initial version of {Deeper}\cite{Moghadam2021Deeper} contained a test generator based on NSGA-II \cite{deb2002fast}.
 In this paper, we extend {Deeper} with four additional test generators based on GA, $(\mu + \lambda)$ and $(\mu , \lambda)$ ESs, and PSO.
-In the newly proposed test generators, we leverage an initial quality population seed to boost the search process, and also propose and develop domain-specific cross-over and mutation operations tailored for the presentation model used for modeling the test scenarios in the search algorithms.
+In the newly proposed test generators, we leverage an initial quality population seed to boost the search process, and also customize common crossover and mutation operations for the presentation model used for the test scenarios in the search algorithms---develop crossover and mutation operations tailored for model.
 We rely on the presentation model \cite{riccio2020model} used by DeepJanus \cite{riccio2020model} based on Catmull-Rom cubic splines \cite{catmull1974class}.